Dementia is increasingly significant to the daily lives of rural people.

 Geographers and researchers working at the University of Plymouth have contributed to a growing base of evidence on the impacts and issues of dementia in rural places.
 Dr Claire Kelly and Professor Richard Yarwood conducted a year-long study into the impacts of dementia on farming families in Devon.
 They were supported by Ian Sherriff (Academic Partnership Lead for Dementia at the University and Chair of the Prime Minister’s Rural Dementia Friendly Task and Finish Group) and Joanne Jones of the Farming Community Network.

 work received widespread coverage in the media, including reports on

 Countryfile and BBC Breakfast.
 Findings from the work went on to inform the ‘Dementia-friendly

 Rural Communities’ guide published by the Alzheimer's Society in May.

 research identified four areas of concern:

 2. a reluctance to ask for help or plan for the future;

 4. the changing nature rural communities.

-This workshop offers a chance to learn from current research on rural dementia and to work with researchers to identify solutions to these issues.
-The aims of the workshop are to:
+This workshop offered a chance to learn from current research on rural dementia and to work with researchers to identify solutions to these issues.
+The workshop:

-We invite practitioners, policy makers and people living with dementia to attend this meeting and share their experiences and advice on dementia, the countryside and good working practices.
+We invited practitioners, policy makers and people living with dementia to attend this meeting and share their experiences and advice on dementia, the countryside and good working practices.